 - Take it to the next level by joining other social media groups where your prospective members may be present.
 If you comment wisely on discussions and make posts there, it can boost your organization’s profile with people who may not hear about you otherwise.
 You want to be sure to review the group’s terms before posting overly promotional messages.
 This type of engagement is most successful when undertaken consistently instead of just during your membership drive.

-- Search engine marketing: Sometimes spending a little money for advertising space on Google can help boost your push efforts, returning on investment.
+- Search engine marketing: Sometimes spending a little money for advertising space on Google can help boost your push efforts.
 A well-placed and crafted paid ad can draw in your target market.
-You can run it for a specific amount of time and easily see measurements of clicks and views.
+You can run it for a specific amount of time and easily measure clicks and views.

 - Search engine optimization: The best way to increase your placement on search engines is create quality content on your website that targets the right keywords.
 When your ideal target prospects search for these keywords, your page will be displayed.
 Write blog posts on topics of interest to members and potential members.
 Thorough, in-depth guides are a good format.
 Be sure that it’s easy to find out more about the organization or see information on joining from your blog posts.